matheothomas/vim-config/README.md

 This is my personal vim configuration, as a computer science student.

 ## Content
+- A vimrc file.
-- A vimrc file
+- A folder containing file templates.
-- A bash script which :
+- A bash script which creates, moves and installs all the necessary files :
     - creates the arborescence
-    - creates the .vimrc file
+    - moves the .vimrc file
     - creates the templates files
     - installs the theme
     - installs the plugin manager (Plug)